domin746826/dotfiles/README.md

 # dotfiles

-Minimal configuration on sway, waybar, foot, nvim and wofi
+Minimal configuration on sway, waybar, foot, nvim and rofi